Skip to main content

 • “Music is nice, upgrading is nice, unlocking stuff is nice, controls and level design feels nice.”

-• “From what I've seen, I love the art and music and vibe.”
+• “From what I've seen, I love the art, music, and vibe, and I really want to enjoy it.”

 2 mentions Positive Neutral Negative